 Sodium hypochlorite is readily available and inexpensive.
 Commercial bleach products are typically 5-6% aqueous solutions of sodium hypochlorite.
 Sodium hypochlorite is used to decontaminate surfaces; in waste containers for used pipettes, tips and swabs; and to clean up spills.
 Bleach is corrosive to metals and should be used sparingly on stainless steel.
-Metal surfaces that have been treated with bleach should be "rinsed" with 70% ethanol or water after a 20 minute contact time.
+Metal surfaces that have been treated with bleach should be "rinsed" with 70% ethanol or water after a 15-minute contact time.

-Routine benchtop disinfection:
+• Routine benchtop disinfection:

 Freshly prepared 1: 10 (10%) dilutions of commercially available bleach are suitable for general use to disinfect tabletops and work areas.
+Mix 100 ml bleach with 900 ml cold water: the solution should be prepared fresh daily.
 Spray the 1:10 dilution of bleach solution on the benchtop, wipe the entire surface, and allow to air dry.
-Mix 100 ml bleach with 900 ml water: the solution should be prepared fresh daily.

-Disinfecting a spill

-- A freshly prepared 1:10 solution of bleach should be used to clean up spills and in discard containers for used pipettes, tips and swabs: for larger spills (>10ml, use undiluted to 1:4 diluted bleach). - Following a spill, everyone in the lab should be made aware that there is a spill and the area evacuated. - Allow aerosols to settle for at least 60 minutes. - o If splashed, remove PPE and don clean PPE (Lab coat, 2 pairs of gloves, eye protection, face mask, shoe covers (if spill is on floor)). - Cover the spill with paper towels and pour disinfectant slowly around and over the spill, starting from the outside and working in. - Saturate the area with bleach and allow to remain undisturbed for at least 20 minutes. - Clean up paper towels and place in the biohazard bag to be autoclaved/disposed: if the spill included any items that could cut or abrade your skin (glass, needles, pipet tips) use tongs to pick up the paper towels. - Spray the area again with bleach solution and allow to air dry - o Remove PPE and dispose in biohazard bag.
+- Disinfecting a spill - A freshly prepared 1:10 solution of bleach should be used to clean up spills and in discard containers for used pipettes, tips and swabs: for larger spills (>10ml, use undiluted to 1:4 diluted bleach). - Following a spill, everyone in the lab should be made aware that there is a spill and the area evacuated. - Allow aerosols to settle for at least 60 minutes. - If splashed, remove PPE and don clean PPE (Lab coat, 2 pairs of gloves, eye protection, face mask, shoe covers (if spill is on floor)). - Cover the spill with paper towels and pour disinfectant slowly around and over the spill, starting from the outside and working in. - Saturate the area with bleach and allow to remain undisturbed for at least 15 minutes. - Clean up paper towels and place in the biohazard bag to be autoclaved/disposed: if the spill included any items that could cut or abrade your skin (glass, needles, pipet tips) use tongs to pick up the paper towels. - Spray the area again with bleach solution and allow to air dry - Remove PPE and dispose in biohazard bag.
 Wash hands with soap and water.